 by James A. Bacon

-Update: Former Bacon’s Rebellion contributor Peter Galuszka addresses the issue in the Washington Post “All Opinions Are Local” blog.
-His bottom line: “Even if all 1,046 cases the groups claim are valid, they do not make their point, given that more than 2 million Virginians tend to vote in elections.
+Update: Peter Galuszka takes issue with my statement that not a single mainstream media outlet has mentioned the PILF report.
+He wrote an opinion piece for the Washington Post’s “All Opinions Are Local” feature that minimized the significance of the report as the product of “two right-wing groups” that “hounded” registrars for data and uncovered some sloppiness in record keeping.
+“Even if all 1,046 cases the groups claim are valid,” he concluded, “they do not make their point, given that more than 2 million Virginians tend to vote in elections.
 That’s hardly massive voting fraud.”